cardano-community/guild-operators/docs/Mithril/mithril-overview.md

 2. **Deploy the Mithril Signer:** Run the `mithril-signer.sh` script:

-   1. Use the `-u` flag to update the `mithril.env` file with the Mithril Signer environment variables.
+   1. Use the `-e` flag to update the `mithril.env` file with the Mithril Signer environment variables.
-   2. Provide the IP address of your Mithril Relay when prompted.
+   2. Provide the IP address of your nginx loadbalancer when prompted.
-   3. Optionally provide the relays listening port when prompted to use a port.
+   3. Optionally provide the loadbalancer listening port when prompted to use a port.

       ```bash
-          ./mithril-signer.sh -u
+          ./mithril-signer.sh -e
           Enter the IP address of the relay endpoint: 127.0.0.1
           Enter the port of the relay endpoint (press Enter to use default 3132):
           Using RELAY_ENDPOINT=127.0.0.1:3132 for the Mithril signer relay endpoint.